ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Simulations

-In this section, we compare the minimum eigenvalues of the design matrix of LAS, GLS-LAS, and ARMAr-LAS in the case of $n=50$.
-Figure~\ref{fig:MinEigAB} shows the average of the minimum eigenvalues obtained in the experiments presented in Section~\ref{sec:ExpAB}.
+In this section, we compare the minimum eigenvalues of the design matrix of LAS, GLS-LAS, and ARMAr-LAS in the case of $n=50$ and $SNR=10$.
+Figure~\ref{fig:MinEigAB} shows the average of the minimum eigenvalues obtained in the experiments presented in Section~\ref{ARMArLASSOMonteCarlo_supp}.
 Both LAS and GLS-LAS reduce their minimum eigenvalues as $\phi$ increases.
 This does not happen for ARMAr-LAS, which maintains the same value regardless of the degree of serial correlation.
-Figure~\ref{fig:MinEigCD} shows the same results but for the experiments presented in Section~\ref{sec:ExpCD}.
-In this case, we compare the minimum eigenvalues for the two DGPs (reported as 0 for DGP (C) and 1 for DGP (D)).
+Figure~\ref{fig:MinEigCD} shows the same results but for the experiments presented in Section~\ref{sec:AR1} in the main text.
+In this case, we compare the minimum eigenvalues for the two DGPs reported as 0 for no common factor ($q=0$) and 1 for common factor ($q=1$).
 Again, ARMAr-LAS maintains larger minimum eigenvalue with respect to LAS and GLS-LAS.
+This analysis corroborates the statement of Remark~\ref{rem3} of the main text.

-\section{Performance in a Large $T$ Regime}
+\subsection{Performance in a Large $T$ Regime}

-Here we compare our ARMAr-LAS with the employed LASSO-based benchmarks in the case of DGP (A) (see Section~\ref{sec:ExpAB}) with $T=1500$, $n=50$, and SNR=10.
+Here we compare our ARMAr-LAS with the employed LASSO-based benchmarks in the case of DGP (A) (see Section~\ref{ARMArLASSOMonteCarlo_supp}) with $T=1500$, $n=50$, and SNR=10.
 This section aims to evaluate the performances of ARMAr-LAS in a large sample size regime.
 Results in Table~\ref{TabDGPAT1500} show that ARMAr-LAS performs as GLS-LAS.
 This result is expected since under DGP (A) these two estimators coincide.
 Further, both outperform the other LASSO-based methods providing more accurate coefficient estimates and forecasts, as well as a perfect variable selection accuracy.

-\section{Performance with Misspecified Autoregressive Structure}
+\subsection{Performance with Misspecified Autoregressive Structure}